Sudanese revolution: 6-10 April 2019

 Women participation during the revolution was key to its success (photo: Kandake of the Sudanese Revolution by Lana H. Haroun).

 On 6 April, days after Abdelaziz Bouteflika was forced to step down to appease Algerian protesters, the Sudanese Professionals Association called for a march to the headquarters of the armed forces.
 Hundreds of thousands of people answered the call.
 According to one protester, divisions appeared between the security forces, who "tried to attack the demonstrators coming from the north", and the military, who "took the demonstrators' side and fired back."
 On Sunday, Social media were blocked and the power was cut all over Sudan as the protestors began a sit-in at the military headquarters in Khartoum which continued throughout the week.
 On Monday morning (8 April), the army and the rapid reaction force of the secret services were facing off at the armed forces headquarters in Khartoum.
 According to the interior minister, there were six deaths, 57 injuries, and 2,500 arrests in Khartoum over the weekend.
 Police were under orders not to intervene.

-Also on Monday, Alaa Salah, a young woman dressed as a kandake, became a symbol of the movement when a photo of her leading the protestors in a chant while standing on top of a car went viral.
+Also on Monday, Alaa Salah, a young woman who has since been dubbed as the kandake, became a symbol of the movement when a photo of her leading the protestors in a chant while standing on top of a car went viral.